-Helps change information in our brain
+Helps change the information in our brain

 Depression is on the rise

 Depression isn’t going anywhere.
 In fact, it’s getting worse and our anti-depressants are not even close to perfect.
 We need something else to bridge the gap.
 If you are able to legitimately access psilocybin mushrooms, it could offer benefits that current depression treatments do not.
 Mental health experts are working hard to find alternatives to anti-depressants.
-In essence, we haven’t moved much since 1950s when it came to treating depression.
+In essence, we haven’t moved much since the 1950s when it came to treating depression.

-Current antidepressants have barely changed since 1980s.
+Current antidepressants have barely changed since the 1980s.
 Sadly, these antidepressants can only reduce symptoms for most people by the two-month mark.
 However, if you’re somebody who’s dealing with suicidal thoughts then this isn’t ideal, more immediate treatment is needed.
 Scientists state that the risks of psilocybin are low, but only if they are conducted under medical observation and support.

 Bottom line.
 Safety first